Defensible claim

 | Readbacks over assumptions | The loop records plan delivery, accepted fields, no-change acknowledgements, readbacks, and failures. | Confirm what downstream systems accepted.
 Treat missing confirmation as an operational event. |

-| Scorecards decide expansion | Compliance, stress hours, resource use, delivery status, and lessons determine whether the loop should tune, hold, stop, or expand. | Score AI-assisted work against service levels, cycle time, error rate, compliance exceptions, customer impact, or other workflow outcomes. |
+| Private evals decide expansion | Compliance, stress hours, resource use, delivery status, and lessons determine whether the loop should tune, hold, stop, or expand. | Score AI-assisted work against service levels, cycle time, error rate, compliance exceptions, customer impact, learning quality, or other workflow outcomes. |

-| Humans keep the exception lane | Dashboards and alerts surface state and exceptions; they do not hand physical authority to the model. | Use AI to summarize, route, and prepare exceptions while accountable people approve high-risk or ambiguous decisions. |
+| Humans keep the exception lane | Dashboards and alerts surface state and exceptions; they do not hand physical authority to AI. | Use AI to summarize, route, and prepare exceptions while accountable people approve high-risk or ambiguous decisions. |

-| Evidence beats trust | The Live Lab publishes plans, scorecards, caveats, lessons, known limits, and public-safe operating records. | Create a proof surface stakeholders can inspect: logs, decisions, source traces, metrics, caveats, and known limits. |
+| Evidence beats rented trust | The Live Lab publishes plans, scorecards, caveats, lessons, known limits, and public-safe operating records. | Create a proof surface stakeholders can inspect: logs, decisions, source traces, feedback, metrics, caveats, and known limits. |

 Inspect the source of truth